Expertcoderz/EC-Autoclicker/README.md

 * The ability to position the mouse cursor at a specific location every click or randomly within a specific boundary
 * Configurable start/stop hotkeys (multiple supported)
 * Profiles – saved and named sets of autoclicking configurations that can be created/renamed/deleted/exported and imported
-* Persistent miscellaneous GUI settings
+* Persistent settings regarding the user interface
 * Automatic update checking (optional)

 ## Upcoming Features